The Unanswered Prayer: Did God forget about me?

 Dear God,

 This is so hard.
-I love you and believe in your promises for my life and my family’s.
-I know your word is true, and I trust you with my heart, but I feel weary.
-I want to keep believing in your promises, even when my feelings betray me, so I ask you to give me the grace to keep going.
-Help me put my eyes on you and not my circumstances.
-Activate my faith, Lord, and allow me to be able to wait on your promise.
-I surrender all unbelief, feelings of inadequacy, fear of the future, or confusion over my life.
-As I continue to walk by faith, help me to be joyful, content, and to trust you.
-I know you will allow me to see this promise because you are faithful.
+I love You and believe in Your promises for my life and my family’s.
+I know Your Word is true, and I trust You with my heart, but I feel weary.
+I want to keep believing in your promises, even when my feelings betray me.
+Please grant me the grace to persevere.
+Help me focus on you rather than my circumstances.
+Activate my faith, Lord, and give me the strength to wait on Your promise.
+I surrender all unbelief, feelings of inadequacy, fear of the future, and confusion about my life.
+As I walk by faith, help me remain joyful, content, and trusting in you.
+I am confident that You will fulfill Your promise because You are faithful.
 In the name of Jesus, Amen.